Layomi1/react-window-tracker/README.md

 # React + Vite
+a simple window tracker app which use in monitoring browser window size.
+This is implemented with React useEffect hook

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.